+Here are the picks of the best external hard drives for Mac devices.
 Whether you’re a creative professional who needs a lot of storage space for those high-resolution images and videos or you simply need something to back up all your files on, you’ll find the perfect solution right here.
-Our picks for the best external hard drives for Mac devices are simply the best and most affordable way to fix your storage troubles.

 - SSD vs HDD: which is best for your needs?